psychoinformatics-de/due-date-warner/README.md

 ## Usage

 You need to provide a github authorization token that is authorized to read the projects of the organization that the due-date-warner should examine.
 The github authorization token has to be provided in the environment variable `GITHUB_AUTH_TOKEN`.
 For example, if your github authorization token is `ghp_als3mnmnsdf44sdfsdfmndsfsdfhehusdfZ`.
-The token must have minimally the scope `read.org` in order to access projects.
+The token must have minimally the scope `read:org` and `read:project` in order to access projects.
 If links to issue-items or PR-items in private projects should be inserted into the output, the scope `repo` must also be set (otherwise you might get a warning when the due-date-warner tries to resolve a link into a private repository).
 You can use the following command to set the environment variable:

 ```
 export GITHUB_AUTH_TOKEN="ghp_als3mnmnsdf44sdfsdfmndsfsdfhehusdfZ4"
 ```

-By default the due-date-warner will search through the beta-project of the organization `psychoinformatics-de`.
+By default, the due-date-warner will search through the projects of the organization `psychoinformatics-de`.
 Provide your own organization in the command line.
 ```shell
 ddw psychoinformatics-de
 ```
-It will print out a table with all project items that have a due date, are not done and within the next 60 days.
+It will print out a table with all project items that have a due date that lies within the next 60 days and are not done.

 There are a few options to modify different settings, e.g.: